Gifted and Talented Education (GATE)

 What is the timeline for GATE screening?

-Screening starts the last week of January and is completed by the end of March Testing takes place at the school sites and the schedule will be shared with you by the school site.
-If a student should be ill during the designated testing time, make-ups will be arranged with the principal by the GATE office.
+Screening starts the last week of January and is completed by the end of March.
+Testing takes place at the school sites and the schedule will be shared with you in the week prior to testing.
+If a student should be ill during the designated testing time, make-ups will be arranged with the principal and by the GATE office.

 The testing for private school students will be facilitated over two days (Saturdays).
 Due to the length of the exam, 2nd and 3rd graders must attend both testing dates, while 4th-6th graders will be tested on one day.
 There is a $40.00 testing fee, payable by cash or check, for all private school students.
 A reminder email will be sent out to all registered private school families in January.